Gourang97/max-ai/docs/source/quickstart.rst

 Config Store
 ____________

+*Config Store* lets you efficiently read secrets/configs in a task from a vault

 The [HashiCorp's Vault](https://www.vaultproject.io/docs) is currently being used as a config store, to store the Py-Configs and Spark-Configs.
 The Vault provides the option to create a Secret Engine (represented by `mount_path` in code snippet below).
 All secrets are stored in a Secret Engine and can also have a directory structure.

 *Assumptions* - This module assumes that OS environment variables HASH_VAULT_URL and HASH_VAULT_TOKEN are defined.